MiguelMachado-dev/disc-go-bot/README.md

 Now, your bot should be running and connected to Discord.
 Invite the bot to your server and start using the commands.

+You can change some settings like prefix on `.env` file.

 ## Usage
 - `>ping`: The bot will respond with "Pong!"
 - `>meow`: The bot will send a random cat image.